 One family shopped at a local chain grocery store, another at a Natural Foods store and a third at Costco.
 I shopped primarily at Aldi supplemented with a few items from my home pantry.

-When I’m shopping, I spend a few seconds on every item looking for the best value without compromising health.
+When I’m shopping, I spend a few seconds on every item looking for the best value without compromising on my real food priorities.
 For the freezer cooking day, I made a couple of substitutions that didn’t change the final outcome of the recipes.
 For example:

 - Prepared pesto sauce was $1.50, but the ingredients to make my own pesto were more than $10.